danielgallardo/serverless-typescript-monorepo/README.md

  - `cd src/<SERVICE>`
  - `sls logs -t -s <DEV/PROD> -r <REGION> --aws-profile=<AWS_PROFILE> -f <FUNCTION_NAME>`

-## Folder stucture
+## Folder structure

-Each lambda function has a dedicated folder inside the service with a descriptive name and uses key words for CRUD endpoints like `create`, `update`, `get`, `list`, `delete`, for example [createUser](src/users/createUser)
+Each lambda function has a dedicated folder inside the service with a descriptive name and uses keywords for CRUD endpoints like `create`, `update`, `get`, `list`, `delete`, for example [createUser](src/users/createUser)

 Each folder contains a [handler.ts](src/users/createUser).
-As a convention handler should not contain any business logic, it only uses middlewares for common logic like event validation, error handing etc.
+As a convention handler should not contain any business logic, it only uses middlewares for common logic like event validation, error handling etc.
 We use [middy](https://github.com/middyjs/middy) middleware engine for that purpose.

 Add your business logic goes to the file with the same name as a folder like [createUser.ts](src/users/createUser/createUser.ts).
-This provides a better autocompition for ides.
+This provides a better autocompletion for ides.

 ## Custom middlewares